Indian 2: Critical response

-Indian 2 received negative reviews and was compared unfavourably to the original, with critics highlighting the direction, runtime, and the lack of emotional depth compared to its predecessor, while Kamal Haasan's performance received praise.
+Indian 2 received negative reviews from critics.
 On the review aggregator website Rotten Tomatoes, 15% of 13 critics' reviews are positive, with an average rating of 4/10.

-Sakshi Verma of India TV gave 2.5/5 stars and wrote "The movie struggles to be real and dramatic, even while it tries to deliver sincere sentiments.
+Sakshi Verma of India TV gave 2.5/5 stars and wrote, "The movie struggles to be real and dramatic, even while it tries to deliver sincere sentiments.
 But not the actors or technicians, it's the director that fails us.
-Shankar uses outdated writing structures, the movie feels uninspired and stale.
-M. Suganth of The Times of India gave 2/5 stars and wrote "The problem with Indian 2 is that it is filled with writing that lacks nuance and characters who are caricatures.
+Shankar uses outdated writing structures; the movie feels uninspired and stale.
+M. Suganth of The Times of India gave 2/5 stars and wrote, "The problem with Indian 2 is that it is filled with writing that lacks nuance and characters who are caricatures.
 Even in terms of scenes, all the visual excesses that Shankar throws at them – grand sets, visual effects, and frames filled with people – hardly touch us as there's no emotional connect."

-B. V. S. Prakash of Deccan Chronicle gave 2/5 stars and wrote "Director Shankar used Senapathy to trigger the consciousness of youngsters and motivate them to fight corruption but falters in execution since four people is a bit too much since it sidelines Senapathy feats."
-Anusha Sundar of OTTPlay gave 2/5 stars and wrote "Indian 2 is a film that has Shankar’s stamp visually all over.
+B. V. S. Prakash of Deccan Chronicle gave 2/5 stars and wrote: "Director Shankar used Senapathy to trigger the consciousness of youngsters and motivate them to fight corruption but falters in execution since four people is a bit too much since it sidelines Senapathy's feats."
+Anusha Sundar of OTTPlay gave 2/5 stars and wrote "Indian 2 is a film that has Shankar's stamp visually all over.
 Kamal Haasan may not have gotten a glorious comeback as he did in Vikram (2022), but the actor tries to save the film as much as possible.
 But alas, there is only so much an actor can do."
 Janani K of India Today gave 2/5 stars and wrote "Indian 2 is weak in every aspect.
 Underneath the mess, there lies ONE interesting idea.
 But, by then, the film comes to an end – much to the relief of everyone.
 Performance-wise, Kamal Haasan speaks Hindi, according to the demography, but has been dubbed in Tamil, which is off-putting."